ammar-tanwar/bloglearnbay/posts/data-science-for-working-professionals.md

 ## Have a soft target

 People think only the role of ‘data scientist’ matters the most but the fact is that there are several other roles in data science which significantly matter in the field, choose one role that which you want to become and start preparing for it.
-Doing this should be good for the starters, because you do not have to be a scholar in every tool that has ever been used in the field, smartly target those topics that are the[ essentials in Data Science](https://towardsdatascience.com/how-to-become-a-data-scientist-3f8d6e75482f).
+Doing this should be good for the starters, because you do not have to be a scholar in every tool that has ever been used in the field, smartly target those topics that are the <a href="https://towardsdatascience.com/how-to-become-a-data-scientist-3f8d6e75482f" target="_blank">essentials in Data Science</a>.
 When you specifically work on a targeted role you will have the chance to completely know about it and its importance in the field.
 This way of approach will be a very smart move because you will not be confused regarding what exactly to study in the vast field of data science and the field generally prioritizes those who holds master expertise in specified field.
 So be very sure about the role you want to serve in, in data science.

 ## Plan the execution